AkshayGadekar/useStylesHook/README.md

 };
 ```

-Depenedencies are passed as simple object to useStyles hook as depenedency object.
-Styles are memoized based on values in depenedency object, whenever values changes styles gets prepared again, depenedency object should not have reference values.
+Depenedencies are passed as a simple object to useStyles hook as dependency object.
+Styles are memoized based on values in dependency object, whenever values change styles gets prepared again, dependency object should not have reference values.

 ### Typescript

 makeStyles is a generic function.
-It accepts two types, first is styles interface and second is dependencies interface if one is passing dependencies.
+It accepts two types, first is styles interface and second is dependencies interface if one is passing dependency object.

 ```typescript
 import { makeStyles, type SX, type Theme } from "mui-styles-hook";